The deadline for Art Grant Applications for Dragon Burn 2022 is Wednesday February 16th! Follow this link to begin your DB artist journey!

-Have a look at the images of past art at Dragon Burn and if you think “I think I could try that” then you can!
+Have a look at the images of past art at Dragon Burn on the DB gallery and if you think “I think I could try that” then you can!
 And to support you in doing so, Dragon Burn runs a system of arts grants to help you fund your art project.
 The application is quite easy but you need to have design for your project ready before you apply.
-The deadline for applications is March 4th 2018, but you don’t have to wait until then to get building.
+The deadline for applications is Feb.
+22nd, but you don’t have to wait until then to get building.

 Before approving the project and again after the burn, the Ministry of Arts will make an assessment of the art project based on the below criteria and adjust the grant accordingly.
 After the event, the grant may be adjusted again if the project fails to live up to the scope of the application.

-- Leave No Trace
+- Leave no trace